Have you ever pulled toast out of a VCR? Or told your child to stop drinking water out of the carpet? I have.

 Set up two or three squirt gun refill stations.
 It may be helpful to have one near each team’s home base and one halfway in between.

 Make one Alka-Seltzer tablet card and pin it to each kid.
 Divide the kids into two teams.
-One team will be the Empire and another team will be the Alliance.
-Everyone gets a squirt gun and a lightsaber.
-If you have two colors of light sabers, make sure each team member has the same color of light saber.
-My summer camp kids were very adamant that the Empire team had red lightsabers and the Alliance team had blue ones!
+One team will be the Scourge and another team will be the Union.
+Everyone gets a squirt gun and a lightsword.
+If you have two colors of lightswords, make sure each team member has the same color of lightsword.
+My summer camp kids were very adamant that the Scourge team had red lightswords and the Union team had blue ones!

 Establish a Home base for each team.
 It must be clearly defined such as a park bench, picnic table, slab of concrete, or broken down 1986 I-Rock Z (a classic car from the 1980’s).